Parenting

 Teenagers and their Emotions

 During adolescence, different areas of the brain mature at different times.
-The prefrontal cortex, responsible for planning and decision-making, matures far more slowly than the limbic region of the brain, where emotions are centered.
-Similarly, the connections between the emotional and rational parts of the brain are still developing, and because of this, teenagers have all of the emotions and none of the skills to regulate them.
+The prefrontal cortex, responsible for planning and decision-making, matures far more slowly than the brain's limbic region, where emotions are centered.

 Five Steps to Emotional Agility